sybip/gtm-lab/README.md

 - data packet reception and reassembly

 **No TX capability** currently.

+## Interop testing
+The software is tested for interoperation with:
+- itself
+- goTenna Mesh, firmware 1.1.8

 ## Supported hardware
 - **Easy:** out of the box, the code contains pre-defined configurations for two